 If your dog has gone over 1 year without a seizure me might slowly lower the medication over several months, and even stop it completely on a trial basis.
 This does not apply to every breed of dog.

-If phenobarbitol is not adequately controlling seizures, even as we increase the dose, we will sometimes add this drug to the treatment regimen.
-This medication is used usually in combination with phenobarbitol since it does not do well by itself in most cases.
+This drug is used as a first drug for dogs with with a low initial frequency of seizures.
+If a dog is on phenobarbitol, and it is not adequately controlling seizures, even as we increase the dose, we will sometimes add this drug to the treatment regimen instead of Keppra.
 It can sometimes take several months for this drug to achieve enough potency in the bloodstream to prevent seizures.
 Whenever we have a dog on both medications we start dosing conservatively, and make changes gradually so the body has time to adjust.

 It is also monitored with a blood sample periodically in a similar fashion to phenobarbitol.